temporalio/sdk-java/README.md

 Always do this in activities.
 - Don’t perform any IO or service calls as they are not usually deterministic.
 Use activities for this.
 - Only use `Workflow.currentTimeMillis()` to get the current time inside a workflow.
 - Do not use native Java `Thread` or any other multi-threaded classes like `ThreadPoolExecutor`.
-Use `Async.invoke` to execute code asynchronously.
+Use `Async.function` or `Async.procedure` to execute code asynchronously.
 - Don't use any synchronization, locks, and other standard Java blocking concurrency-related classes besides those provided by the Workflow class.
 There is no need in explicit synchronization because multi-threaded code inside a workflow is